analystsanjeet/key2log/README.md

 ```
 ## This error occurs in newer versions of Kali Linux because Python's pip is configured to use the system's package manager.
 Here's how to solve the "externally-managed-environment" error step by step:
-- Method 1: Using a Virtual Environment (Recommended)
+- Using a Virtual Environment (Recommended)

 1. First, install python3-venv if not already installed: